-- Operating Chart Of Accounts
+- Operating COA

-- Country Specific Chart Of Accounts
+- Country Specific COA

-- Group Chart Of Accounts
+- Group COA

-Operating Chart Of Accounts in SAP
+What is Operating Chart Of Account in SAP

-Operating Chart Of Accounts for an organization contains all the General ledgers that it uses in day to day posting.
+Operating Chart Of Account for an organization contains all the General ledgers that it uses in a day to day posting.

-Country Specific Chart Of Accounts in SAP
+What is Country Specific COA in SAP

-Group Chart Of Accounts in SAP
+Why to create Group Chart Of Account in SAP

-Group Chart Of Accounts is used at the group level for entire corporate group’s reporting purpose.
+Group COA is used at the group level for entire corporate group’s reporting purpose.
 General Ledger Accounts that are used by the entire corporate group are defined in group COA.

 In order to organize and manage a large number of Account’s filed status and numbering system its always better that they are arranged under different Account groups.

 While posting business transactions, user selects operational Chart Of Account’s General Ledger A/c to get posted the transaction into SAP then it flows to other Accounts maintained in SAP.

-- OBD4- Define Account Group in SAP
+- OBD4- Define Account Group

-- OB53- Define retained earning account in SAP
+- OB53- Define retained earning account